-As Christians, there is a lot that is expected from us.
+As Christians, there is also a lot that is expected of us.
 Christ says in Matthew 5:48, “You therefore must be perfect, as your heavenly father is perfect,” and in Matthew 5:16, “Let your light shine before others, so that they may see your good works and give glory to your father in heaven.”
+The worst part about that verse is the “before others,” for that is where all the anxiety stems from.
 A sponsored skateboarder has a brand to represent and market to skateboarders, and a Christian has a God to represent and market to the world.
 The things that we are expected to uphold can be very heavy and burdensome, and as a new Christian, I tended to stress out over the things that were expected of me.
-Every time I fell short of these I would feel terrible and feel like I wasn’t fit to be a Christian.
+Every time I fell short I would feel terrible and feel like I wasn’t fit to be a Christian, and was somehow blowing it for everyone and giving Christianity a bad name.
 But Paul says in Romans 3:23, “For all have sinned and fallen short of the glory of God,” and in Romans 8:1, “There is no condemnation for those that belong to Christ Jesus.”
-As a Christian and as sponsored skateboarder, I had to learn how to fall well – to not get discouraged when things didn’t go according to plan or when I failed to live up to the expectations.
-All God asks of us is to give Him our best efforts (and/or our sponsors).
-When Jesus says, “you must be perfect,” he is setting a high standard to aim for so we never settle for mediocrity, and he gives us verses like those in Romans to assure us that He doesn’t ever really expect us to reach perfection, just to never settle for mediocrity; to keep in mind that we can always be better.
+As a Christian and as sponsored skateboarder, I had to learn how to fall well – to not get discouraged when I failed to live up to the expectations.
+All God asks of us is to give Him our best efforts, and his grace covers us when we fall short.
+Something that really helped assure me in this was Micah 6:8, “He has shown you O man what is good, and what does the LORD require of you but to walk justly, to love mercy, and to walk humbly with your God.”
+When Jesus says, “you must be perfect,” he is setting a high standard to aim for so we never settle for mediocrity, and he gives us verses like those in Romans and Micah to assure us that He doesn’t ever really expect us to reach perfection, just to never settle for mediocrity; to keep in mind that we should always be growing and improving.
 Frank Chavez, the owner of Embassador always tells me, “it is better to aim high and fall a little short than to aim low and reach it.”
-To fall well as a Christian is to understand that Christ expects us to always push ourselves to be better, but that he loves us enough that we don’t need to get discouraged and loathe in our failure when we mess up; everyone “falls short.”
-Probably the greatest reminder of this in scripture is Hebrews 4:15-16, “For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
-Let us then with confidence draw near to the throne of grace that we may receive mercy and grace to help in time of need.”
-Christ, our great high priest understands our weaknesses and failures and is able to sympathize with them, we have no need to convince ourselves that we are letting God down or that we suck as Christians when we fall.
-Fall well my friends.
+To fall well as a Christian is to understand that Christ expects us to always push ourselves to be better, but that he loves us enough that we don’t need to get discouraged and loathe in our failure when we mess up.
+The great paradox of Christianity is that we are loved and accepted just as we are, but at the same time are expected to always be working on ourselves.
+It is crucial that we learn to fall well in every aspect of our life, for otherwise we will never have the skill to deal with failure, and without that, we will never become good or able to develop in anything.